amalacrino/lab-website/content/publication/journal-article/Maia_2021_PERSOONIA.md

 ---
-title: 'Metagenomics Approaches for the Detection and Surveillance of Emerging and Recurrent Plant Pathogens'
+title: 'Eight new Halophytophthora species from marine and brackish-water ecosystems in Portugal and an updated phylogeny for the genus'
 authors:
   - C Maia
   - M. Horta Jung